Frenchette

-Frenchette is a restaurant in TriBeCa, New York City which opened in April 2018.
+Frenchette is a restaurant in Tribeca, Manhattan, New York City, which opened in April 2018.
 It won the James Beard Foundation Award as Best New Restaurant in 2019.
 It is owned by chefs Riad Nasr and Lee Hanson and is named for David Johansen's 1978 song "Frenchette".
-The menu includes a mix of modern and traditional French with dishes like escargots, tortilla espanola and spaghetti with shaved bottarga.
+The menu includes a mix of modern and traditional French with dishes like escargots, tortilla espanola, and spaghetti with shaved bottarga.

-Nasr and Hanson worked together since 1997 at Keith McNally's restaurants, Balthazar, Pastis and Minetta Tavern, before opening Frenchette.
+Nasr and Hanson worked together since 1997 at Keith McNally's restaurants, Balthazar, Pastis, and Minetta Tavern, before opening Frenchette.

+Pete Wells placed Frenchette in fifty-seventh place in his 2023 ranking of the hundred best restaurants in New York City.